qngtng/qngtng.github.io/README.md

 * carousel/carousel2.jpg
 * carousel/carousel3.jpg

-To replace these images, copy them to the carousel folder and rename the files `carousel1.jpg`, `carousel2.jpg`, and `carousel3.jpg` respectively.
+To replace these images, copy them to the carousel folder in your finder and rename the files `carousel1.jpg`, `carousel2.jpg`, and `carousel3.jpg` respectively.
 (Lowercase jpg)

 A profile picture: `profile.jpg`
 And a favicon: `favicon.ico` (https://favicon.io/ is a handy tool for generating favicons. (favicons are the cool little images that appear on the left hand side of the browser tab(the favicon for this website is currently a :D emoji)))

-When replacing `profile.jpg` and `favicon.ico` make sure they go in the same directory as the index.html
+When replacing `profile.jpg` and `favicon.ico` make sure they go in the same directory as the `index.html`.

 By replacing these images with your own images they will appear in the same way as the originals.
 Just make sure you use the same exact name as they are currently.